Students and Alumni

 Shawn M. Cigliano (Irvine, CA), ENGL, clas [now West Hollywood, CA]

 Nikki K. Lytle (Culver, OR), BIO, REL, chem, clas

 Lydia J. Marsalli (Klamath Falls, OR), PSYCH, clas

-Melissa A. Mercer (Sherwood, OR), BIO, clas [study abroad in Galway, Ireland]
+Melissa A. Mercer (Sherwood, OR), BIO, clas [now studying toward a DVM at the Oregon State University College of Veterinary Medicine; studied abroad in Galway, Ireland]

 Laura C. Moravec (Eugene, OR), ECON, arth, clas